RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-auto-respond-messages-&-send-follow-up-message-to-new-connections.md

 ![Auto endorse skills with auto responder](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-endorse-skills-with-auto-responder.png)

 Enter all required information and click on “**Update**” button to save changes.
+Click on "**Start**" button to start auto responder.

+# How to send follow up message to new connections in real-time?
 ## Auto respond after connecting
 You can send automatic follow up message to your new connection when they accept your invitation in real-time.
 Click on checkbox to enable it and click on “**Edit**” button to change reply message for connecting.

 ![Auto respond after connecting](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-respond-after-connecting.png)

 After clicking on “**Edit**” button you will see a dialog as below.
-Enter all required information and click on “**Update**” button to save changes.

 ![Auto respond follow up messages to new connecting](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-respond-follow-up-messages-to-new-connecting.png)

 ### Reply message for new connections